db47h/rand64/README.md

 [![Go Report Card][goreportImg]][goreport]
 [![GoDoc][godocImg]][godoc]

-Package rand64 provides pseudo random number generators yielding unsinged 64 bits numbers in the range \[0, 2<sup>64</sup>).
+Package rand64 provides pseudo random number generators yielding unsigned 64 bits numbers in the range \[0, 2<sup>64</sup>).

 Implementations for the following pseudo random number generators are provided in their own packages:

 - splitmix64, a 64 bits SplittableRandom PRNG.
 Mostly used as a seeder for the other PRNGs.
+- xoshiro256**
-- xorshift128+
+- xoshiro256+
-- xorshift1024*
+- xoroshiro128**
 - xoroshiro128+
 - io.Reader wrapper for PRNG sources.